W4RH4WK/crap/slides/techniques_slides.md

 - Think in layers
   - How far am I from the lowest level?

-> You aren't gonna need it
+> You aren't gonna need it!

 ## Cross Layer Interaction